Key players involved in Supreme Court prorogation case

 In July, after Mr Johnson refused to rule out prorogation, Sir John told BBC Radio 4’s Today programme that it would be “utterly and totally unacceptable” for any British premier to shut down Parliament.

 The former prime minister said he would bring a judicial review against any attempt to do so and intervened in Mrs Miller’s High Court case in September.
-His lawyers have been given permission to make oral submissions at the Supreme Court hearing.
+His lawyers were given permission to make oral submissions at the Supreme Court hearing.

 However, Sir John himself controversially prorogued Parliament ahead of the 1997 general election, which prevented a report on the cash for questions scandal being considered by MPs.